wso2/docs-is/en/identity-server/5.9.0/docs/administer/identity-related-tables.md

 | CREATED_TIME        | The time that the session was created       |
 | LAST_MODIFIED_TIME | The time that the session was last modified |

----

 #### IDN_ASSOCIATED_ID

-Users can associate their social identity (i.e. Facebook, Yahoo, Google, Microsoft ) with the user account created in WSO2 Identity Server.
+In the Identity Server Dashboard, users can associate their social identity (i.e. Facebook, Yahoo, Google, Microsoft ) with the user account created in the Identity Server.
 The following table lists out the columns and a description of the values it contains.

 | Column        | Description                                                                              |